Homestead Appraisals, Ltd. has answers to "Frequently Asked Questions"

 - To ensure parties are provided just compensation in eminient domain cases.

-- It's possible you could be involved in a lawsuit - an appraisal will help.
+- It's possible you could be involved in a lawsuit - an appraisal will definitely help.

-The purpose of a home inspection is to investigate the structure of the property from foundation to top.
+The point of a home inspection is to evaluate the structure of the property from bottom to top.

 My agent performed a CMA for me.
 Is that the same as an appraisal?
-(List of questions)
+(Top)

-Location and architectural prices are also a priority in an appraisal.
+Area and construction prices are also a priority in an appraisal.

-Real estate agents, who may not have a complete understanding of valuation methods or the entire market, write CMA's.
+Real estate agents, who may not have a true grasp of valuation methods or the entire market, write CMA's.

 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.

-The main point of an appraisal report is to give a value opinion, and depending on the scope of the report, one will customarily see the following:
+The main point of an appraisal document is to let the reader know the value of the real estate in question, and depending on the scope of the report, you'll usually see the following:

-For a more comprehensive view of the work that goes into an appraisal report click here: Sample Appraisal Report
+For a more detailed look at what goes into an appraisal report click here: Sample Appraisal Report

-- The client and whose purposes the appraisal is to serve.
+- Who engaged the appraiser and whose purposes the appraisal is to serve.

 - The intended use of the report.

-- Characteristics of the property that have a bearing on the value, including: location, physical characteristics, legal attributes, economic attributes, the real property interest in question, and non-real estate items included in the appraisal, such as personal property, trade fixtures and even intangible considerations.
+- Characteristics of the property that have a bearing on the value, including: location, physical attributes, legal attributes, economic factors, the real property interest in question, and non-real estate items included in the appraisal, such as personal property, trade fixtures and even intangible considerations.

-- Any known easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, and other items of a similar nature.
+- All known easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, and the like.

 - Division of interest, such as fractional interest, physical segment and partial holding.